Rejected, Shame, and Blamed: The First Book About FSA

 Rebecca C. Mandeville, MA

-Rebecca C. Mandeville coined the research-supported terms 'family scapegoating abuse' (FSA) and 'family scapegoat trauma' (FST) and is a recognized thought leader in understanding the consequences of being in the family 'identified patient' or 'scapegoat' role.
-Her best-selling book, 'Rejected, Shamed, and Blamed', is the first book ever written on FSA.
-Rebecca is now working on her next book, which will clearly define family scapegoat trauma and its impact on FSA adult survivors.
-Rebecca serves as a YouTube Health Partner via her channel Beyond Family Scapegoating Abuse and is also active on Instagram and Facebook.
+Rebecca C. Mandeville coined the research-supported terms ‘family scapegoating abuse’ (FSA) and ‘family scapegoat trauma’ (FST) and is a recognized thought leader in understanding the consequences of being in the family ‘identified patient’ or ‘scapegoat’ role.
+She also created the FSA Recovery Coaching℠ process.
+Her best-selling book, ‘Rejected, Shamed, and Blamed’, is the first book ever written on FSA.
+Rebecca serves as a YouTube Health Partner via her channel ‘Beyond Family Scapegoating Abuse’ and is also active on Instagram and Facebook.

 Your email address will not be published.
 Required fields are marked *